csebooks/relational-databases/content.en/sql/nested-subqueries/index.md

 ---
-title: 3.8 Nested Subqueries
+title: Nested Subqueries
-weight: 21
+weight: 8
 ---

-3.8 Nested Subqueries## 3.8 Nested Subqueries
+# Nested Subqueries

 SQL provides a mechanism for nesting subqueries.
 A subquery is a **select**\-**from**\**where** expression that is nested within another query.
 A common use of subqueries is to perform tests for set membership, make set comparisons, and determine set cardinality, by nesting subqueries in the **where** clause.
 We study such uses of nested subqueries in the **where** clause in Sections 3.8.1 through 3.8.4.
 In Section 3.8.5, we study nesting of subqueries in the **from** clause.
 In Section 3.8.7, we see how a class of subqueries called scalar subqueries can appear wherever an expression returning a value can occur.

-### 3.8.1 Set Membership
+## Set Membership

 SQL allows testing tuples for membership in a relation.
 The **in** connective tests for set membership, where the set is a collection of values produced by a **select** clause.
 The **not in** connective tests for the absence of set membership.